aghorui/jsoncrunch/README.md

-# JsonTx
+# JsonCrunch

-JsonTx is a JSON viewing, transformation and querying tool meant for quickly manipulating small to medium size pieces of JSON data.
+JsonCrunch is a JSON viewing, transformation and querying tool meant for quickly manipulating small to medium size pieces of JSON data.

 ![screenshot][screenshot]